-Only one high-throuput portal will stop a determined gunman or suicide bomber from entering a public building.
+Only one high-traffic portal will stop a determined gunman or suicide bomber from entering a public building.
 The Barbecan Portal matches each individual pedestrian's pace - slow or fast.
 Each pedestrian is scanned at the moment that a door is in place both in front and behind them.
 In commerical mode, any weapons detected result in the Barbecan Portal reversing direction and backing the pedestrian back out of the portal.
-US and British patents are granted.
-Prototype development is underway.
+Many US and British patents have issued with fundamental coverage for door movements necessary for high traffic operation.

 Watch Video at FOX